styled-components/styled-components/packages/styled-components/src/utils/errors.md

 Reached the limit of how many styled components may be created at group %s.
 You may only create up to 1,073,741,824 components.
 If you're creating components dynamically, as for instance in your render method then you may be running into this limitation.

+## 17

+CSSStyleSheet could not be found on HTMLStyleElement.
+Has styled-components' style tag been unmounted or altered by another script?